-From time to time, however, we grant stock options, when appropriate, as the long-term incentive component of our compensation program.
+From time to time, we grant stock options, when appropriate, as the long-term incentive component of our compensation program.
 Our stock options allow our employees to purchase covered shares at a price equal to the fair market value on the date of grant.
 In some cases, we attach performance criteria to the vesting of the stock options.
 Stock options drive stock price performance.
 We believe that incorporating stock price growth as part of our long-term equity award design further aligns our executives' and stockholders' interests.
 Stock options create a meaningful foundation of outstanding long-term equity incentives aligned with the long-term interests of our stockholders.
-Accordingly, in 2022, we granted stock options to all our NEOs other than Mr. Wang, as discussed below.
+Accordingly, in 2023, we granted stock options to all our NEOs.